Avolyn/model-collection/README.md

 - 32K token context window
 - Optimized for showing step-by-step thinking when prompted with reasoning questions

 This model is particularly useful for applications requiring detailed reasoning processes while maintaining reasonable inference speeds and resource requirements.
 When prompted with "Please show your thinking" or similar instructions, the model will demonstrate its reasoning process before providing a final answer.
+Sometimes it shows its work when you don't ask for it to do so which I find troublesome if what I have developed isn't setup to handle that information so know that you might get some unexpected results.

 ### BGE-large-en-v1.5